2.1 Why plot your data?

 geom_smooth(method = "lm", formula = y~x, se = FALSE) +

 Figure 2.4: Regression for Davis’ data on reported weight and measures weight for men and women.
-Separate regression lines, predicting measured weight from re[ported] weight are shown for males and females.
+Separate regression lines, predicting measured weight from reported weight are shown for males and females.
 The highly unusual point no longer has an effect on the fitted lines.

 In Figure 2.4, this discrepant observation again stands out like a sore thumb, but it makes very little difference in the fitted line for females.
 The reason is that this point is well within the range of the \(x\) variable (repwt).
 To impact the slope of the regression line, an observation must be unusual in_both_ \(x\) and \(y\).
-We take up the topic of how to detect influential observations and what to do about them in Chapter XX.
+We take up the topic of how to detect influential observations and what to do about them in Chapter 6.

 The value of such plots is not only that they can reveal possible problems with an analysis, but also help identify their reasons and suggest corrective action.
 What went wrong here?
 Examination of the original data showed that this person switched the values, recording her reported weight in the box for measured weight and vice versa.